Multiple Potentials

 - Ability to manage groups of people.

-- Inspire confidence and lead others.
+- Ability to inspire confidence and lead others.

 - Ability to manage own feelings and emotions.